Own-Data-Privateer/hoardy-web/tool/README.md

   - `-t DESTINATION, --to DESTINATION`
   : target directory
   - `-o FORMAT, --output FORMAT`
-  : format describing generated output paths, an alias name or a custom pythonic %-substitution string; same as `wrrarms organize --output`, which see
+  : format describing generated output paths, an alias name or a custom pythonic %-substitution string; same as `wrrarms organize --output` (which see)
   - `--stdin0`
   : read zero-terminated `PATH`s from stdin, these will be processed after `PATH`s specified as command-line arguments

 - error handling:
   - `--errors {fail,skip,ignore}`
   : when an error occurs:
-    - `fail`: report failure and stop the execution (default)
+    - `fail`: report failure and stop the execution; default
     - `skip`: report failure but skip the reqres that produced it from the output and continue
     - `ignore`: `skip`, but don't report the failure

-- filters:
+- filters; both can be specified at the same time, both can be specified multiple times, both use the same expression format as `wrrarms get --expr` (which see), the resulting logical expression that will checked is `(O1 or O2 or ... or (A1 and A2 and ...))`, where `O1`, `O2`, ... are the arguments to `--or`s and `A1`, `A2`, ... are the arguments to `--and`s:
   - `--or EXPR`
-  : only export reqres which match any of these expressions...
+  : only export reqres which match any of these expressions
   - `--and EXPR`
-  : ... and all of these expressions, both can be specified multiple times, both use the same expression format as `wrrarms get --expr`, which see
+  : only export reqres which match all of these expressions

 - output:
   - `--no-output`
-  : don't print anything (default)
+  : don't print anything; default
   - `-l, --lf-terminated`
   : terminate output absolute paths of newly produced files with `\n` (LF) newline characters
   - `-z, --zero-terminated`